-Islamabad – Pakistan is all set to enter into the multi-trillion dollar global Halal market with the recent establishment of Pakistan Halal Authority (PHA).
-Pakistan plans to take full advantage of its geographical location close to the vibrant Muslim world including the principle markets of UAE, Saudi Arabia and North Africa, said an article published in Khaleej Times, the leading newspaper of Gulf.
+Islamabad – Pakistan is all set to enter into the multi-trillion dollar global Halal market with the recent establishment of the Pakistan Halal Authority (PHA).
+Pakistan plans to take full advantage of its geographical location close to the vibrant Muslim world including the principal markets of UAE, Saudi Arabia, and North Africa, said an article published in Khaleej Times, the leading newspaper of the Gulf.
 Pakistani exports of processed meat which were $40 million in fiscal year-2000 rose to $ 90 million in fiscal year-2005, but then picked up to $240 million in fiscal year-2015.

-According to article, Pakistan Halal Authority, which has been just approved by the National Assembly will certify all items for export ranging from meat, to food, processed foods, cosmetics, cold drinks, pharmaceuticals and toiletries.
+According to the article, Pakistan Halal Authority, which has been just approved by the National Assembly will certify all items for export ranging from meat to food, processed foods, cosmetics, cold drinks, pharmaceuticals, and toiletries.
 However, Pakistan will have to compete with already well-established and major sources of Halal products, say Muslim-Malaysia and non-Muslim Brazil, the world’s producer and exporter of Halal products, the article added.
-The global Halal market will continue to rise on a fast track at a 6.9 per cent compound growth rate.
+The global Halal market will continue to rise on a fast track at a 6.9 percent compound growth rate.

 It will grow into a $1.6 trillion market in three years to 2018.
-Pakistani share in Halal exports, as of now, is around five per cent of the world trade, according to official estimates.
-About processed meat, the article mentioned that the export of Pakistani Halal beef and mutton products has already been moving up, from 1.887 million tones in fiscal year-2014 to 1.951 million tonnes in fiscal year-2015.
+Pakistani share in Halal exports, as of now, is around five percent of the world trade, according to official estimates.
+About processed meat, the article mentioned that the export of Pakistani Halal beef and mutton products has already been moving up, from 1.887 million tonnes in fiscal year-2014 to 1.951 million tonnes in fiscal year-2015.

-The mutton exports rose from 657,000 tonnes in fiscal year- 2014 to 671,000 tonnes in fiscal year-2015.
-Before undertaking the full plunge, and afterwards, Pakistan will have to seriously look into its own cost of production and the volume of various products that it figures out to export.
-The PHA comes into being on the back of passage of the PHA law-2015 and the law aim to: “promote import, export, trade and commerce with foreign countries.”
+The mutton exports rose from 657,000 tonnes in the fiscal year- 2014 to 671,000 tonnes in the fiscal year-2015.
+Before undertaking the full plunge, and afterward, Pakistan will have to seriously look into its own cost of production and the volume of various products that it figures out to export.
+The PHA comes into being on the back of passage of the PHA law-2015 and the law aim to: “promote import, export, trade, and commerce with foreign countries.”

-The PHA law will help promote this business and its board of Governors will include various stakeholders, from the federal and provincial governments, Shariah scholars and Pakistani chambers of commerce and industry.
-In order to raise production and exports of Halal products, Pakistan announced in the National Budget in June this year, that meat processing plants which will be installed by December 2015, will enjoy a tax holiday – and will be exempt from payment of Income tax – for four years.
+The PHA law will help promote this business and its board of Governors will include various stakeholders, from the federal and provincial governments, Shariah scholars, and Pakistani chambers of commerce and industry.
+To raise production and exports of Halal products, Pakistan announced in the National Budget in June this year, that meat processing plants which will be installed by December 2015, will enjoy a tax holiday – and will be exempt from payment of Income-tax – for four years.